Wered6/UE5-StyleGuide/README.md

 ### 4.2.3.1 Private variables

 Unless it is known that a variable should only be accessed within the class it is defined and never a child class, do not mark variables as
-`private`.
-Until variables are able to be marked `protected`, reserve `private` for when you absolutely know you want to restrict child class usage.
+`Private`.
+Until variables are able to be marked `Protected`, reserve `Private` for when you absolutely know you want to restrict child class usage.

 <a name="bp-vars-advanced"></a>